binkley/koog-tutorial/README.md

 ## Setup

+### Gemini

 Ensure a `GEMINI_API_KEY` from Google is exported in your shell environment.

 You API key reflects the rights your Google account has when you generate the key.
-For example, this project uses the "Gemini Flash" 2.5 model.
-To use the "Pro" model, you should generate an API key from your account if you have paid for that model.
+For example, this project uses the "Gemini Flash" 2.5 model as a default.

+### Ollama

+Install and run the "llama3.2:latest" model in Ollama.

 ## Try it